What are you looking for?

 5. Work with resistance

 It’s easy to get upset or offended if people reject our ideas.
 But if someone is pushing back on an initiative, what they are actually doing is demonstrating an interest in what’s going to be best for the business.
-Senior management may be reluctant to introduce a new approach to performance management, for instance, because they are planning a restructure and reporting lines may change.
+Senior management may be reluctant to introduce a new approach to performance management, for instance, because they’re planning a restructure and reporting lines may change.

 Reframe the situation and use people’s objections to start a conversation about what might work.
-For example, an open and constructive conversation might help them see that a more consistent approach to appraisals could help them identify people who have the skills to play a key role in the new structure going forward.
-If you meet objections with curiosity rather than hostility, it can often help to overcome some of the barriers you are facing.
+For example, an open and constructive conversation about setting clear performance expectations might help them see that a more consistent approach to appraisals could help them identify people who have the skills to play a key role in the new structure going forward.

 Erika Lucas author image